Serverless Jamstack, Part 1: Deploy a MongoDB Database

 Step 1: Deploy and Set Up a MongoDB Database Cluster

 To begin setting up the sample application, you need to create a database to store the website’s available coffee data and the email subscriber list.
-In this step, you will create a MongoDB database cluster using the DigitalOcean Control Panel and add a new database to it.
+In this step, you create a MongoDB database cluster using the DigitalOcean Control Panel and add a new database to it.

 To create a MongoDB database from the DigitalOcean Control Panel, click the Create button in the top right of the screen, then select Databases from the drop-down menu.